iamnashid/qAPP/README.md

 **Installation**

+*  Install Dependencies and follow the below steps
 1. clone the repo and cd to repo folder
 2. qmake
 3. run `make` , it will compile the program